Database Imports

 You must have binary logs enabled on the database you're importing.

 5. You'll have the option to Authenticate with password or Authenticate with mTLS.
-To authenticate with password, type in the password for the username you entered.
+To authenticate with a password, type in the password for the username you entered.
 Make sure the user has read and write access to this database.

-For the "Authenticate with mTLS option", you'll need to provide the following:
+For the "Authenticate with mTLS option," you'll need to provide the following:

 • SSL client certificate — Certificate to authenticate PlanetScale with your database server.